Melissa Bergland: Career

 Bergland created and toured a cabaret show called Blue Eyed Soul at the Adelaide Fringe Festival.
 Bergland was in the final stages of auditions for a production of Hairspray when she was asked to audition for the role of Jenny Gross in Bevan Lee's new drama Winners & Losers.
 Bergland wore her own glasses and sported her "signature" red hair, which the producers loved and decided to keep for the character.
 Bergland made her television acting debut as Jenny.

 After wrapping the third series of Winners & Losers, Bergland flew to Los Angeles in August and signed with Untitled Management.
 Two weeks later she was cast as the lead in Relative Happiness, an independent Canadian film based on the eponymous novel by Lesley Crewe.
 Bergland stars as Lexie Ivy, a bed and breakfast owner, who is looking for love.
-Bergland returned to Australia to film Winners & Losers after filming wrapped.
-Bergland appears in the romantic comedy film Spin Out, alongside Xavier Samuel and Morgan Griffin.
+After filming on Relative Happiness wrapped, Bergland returned to Australia to continue working on Winners & Losers.
+Bergland appears in the 2016 romantic comedy film Spin Out, alongside Xavier Samuel and Morgan Griffin.

 In 2019, Bergland appeared in the fourth episode of the Hulu anthology horror series Into the Dark.
+In 2024, she starred in Robert Lang's mockumentary film Mind, Body & Soul.